Colossus238/Colossus238/README.md

 # 💫 About Me:
 Hi there!
 I'm a passionate 17-year-old aspiring software developer with a focus on creating innovative AI solutions.
 Currently, I’m working on a personal project named ASTRA (Adaptive Screen-based Task Response Assistant), a standalone application designed to enhance productivity through machine learning and assistant capabilities.
-I'm dedicated to refining its web search capabilities and screen responsiveness.<br><br>In addition to ASTRA, I'm developing a simple AI chatbot named Aether, where I'm integrating NLTK to boost its conversational skills.
+I'm dedicated to refining its web search capabilities and screen responsiveness.<br><br>In addition to ASTRA, I'm developing a simple AI chatbot named AETHER, where I'm integrating NLTK to boost its conversational skills.
 I'm excited about creating a sophisticated user interface that makes interaction enjoyable and intuitive.

 ## 🌐 Socials: